ridzuan5757/k8s/docs/1_concepts/api_access_control/rbac_authorization.md

 Take care when modifying ClusterRole and ClusterRoleBinding with names that have `system:` prefix.
 Modifications to these resources can result in non-functional clusters.

+### Auto-reconciliation

+At each startup, the API server updates default cluster roles with any missing permissions, and updates default cluster role bindings with any missing subjects.
+This allows the cluster to repair accidental modifications, and helps to keep roles and role binding to `false`.
+Be aware that missing default permissions and subjects can result in non-functional clusters.

+Auto-reconciliation is enabled by default if the RBAC authorizer is active.